dwarvesf/handbook/community/icy.md

 ## Research and development opportunities

 You can contribute to our knowledge base through various activities that help us all learn and grow.
-This includes sharing valuable links in tech channels, creating fleeting notes to capture initial ideas, writing permanent notes that solidify concepts, completing full topic research that dives deep into subjects, and participating in OGIF (Open Garage Innovation Friday) sessions where we explore new technologies together.
+This includes sharing valuable links in tech channels, creating fleeting notes to capture initial ideas, writing permanent notes that solidify concepts, completing full topic research that dives deep into subjects, and participating in [OGIF](sharing.md) sessions where we explore new technologies together.

 ![ICY intro](assets/icy-intro.webp)